Oldsmobile Series 70: 1939–1940

 Naming standards were in flux at Oldsmobile during the late 1930s and 1940s.
-From 1932 through 1938 Oldsmobile had two series: "F" and "L".
+From 1932 through 1938, Oldsmobile had two series: "F" and "L".
 Series F came with a straight-6 engine and Series L came with a larger body and a straight-8 engine.
 Series F was renamed Series 60 in 1939 and Series L was replaced with the Series 70, with the two Series being powered by the straight-6 and the straight-8 respectively.
 The Series 60 used the GM A-body and the Series 70 used the B-body.

-In 1940 the even larger C-body was introduced to Oldsmobile and it alone was powered by the straight-8.
+In 1940, the even larger C-body was introduced to Oldsmobile and it alone was powered by the straight-8.
 In order to differentiate it as Oldsmobiles senior level vehicle it was named the Series 90 while remaining below the Buick Special.
 The series were also given names for the first time that year with the Series 60, 70, and 90 being called the Special, Dynamic, and Custom Cruiser respectively.
-The Hydramatic transmission, a fully clutchless automatic, debuted in the 1939 model year for 1940 Oldsmobiles.
+The Hydramatic transmission, a fully clutchless automatic, debuted in October 1939 for 1940 Oldsmobiles.